 Explore the Assateague Lighthouse

-Located inside the Chincoteague National Wildlife Refuge, this huge lighthouse can be accessed by road from the island.
+Inside the Chincoteague National Wildlife Refuge, the Assateague Lighthouse can be accessed by road from the island.

-It is active even today and helps in the navigation of the US Coast Guard and the US Fish and Wildlife Service.
+Today, the 43-meter-tall tower continues to navigate the US Coast Guard and the US Fish and Wildlife Service.

-The keepers' quarters are also very well-constructed and act as housing in different seasons for different people like volunteers, temporary employees, and more.
+The keepers' quarters are well-constructed and act as housing in different seasons for volunteers, temporary employees, and more.

 Typically painted in alternating bands of red and white, it is conical in shape and stands tall amidst the blue and white skies.

 The Assateague Lighthouse is open for public tours only in the summer and on the weekends, so schedule your visit accordingly.